walwalwalides/MMP_Collection/MMP_MOBILE/README.md

 ![](MMP_Mobile.png)

-`MMP_Mobile` is a complete Software Solution for Management Music Packages Format WAV.
+`MMP_Mobile` is a Android Data Transfer Apps to Switch Packages Easily..

 **Authors:**  *WalWalWalides*
 ------

-The Android App offers a new Way for better Creating WAV packages.
+The Android App offers a new Way for better transfer WAV packages.
 That means granting increased Productivity - That promises more and better Work in less Time.

 `MMP_Mobile` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different DAW ( Digital Audio Workstation) Software.